Home Remedies For Teeth Whitening

 2. Hydrogen Peroxide

-It is the bleaching properties of hydrogen peroxide that help whiten teeth.2 Hydrogen peroxide whitens teeth by oxidizing their organic matrix.3 It does not cause any significant changes in tooth enamel and is a completely safe method to try out for fast teeth whitening.
+It is the bleaching properties of hydrogen peroxide that help whiten teeth.2 Hydrogen peroxide oxidizes the organic (living) matrix under the teeth enamel, bleaching them of their color.3 It does not cause any significant changes in tooth enamel and is a completely safe method to try out for fast teeth whitening.
 The only thing to keep in mind is to not swallow the product.

 - Take the hydrogen peroxide solution in a small container, dip a clean face cloth in the liquid, then use the soaked cloth to gently rub your teeth.